observablehq/framework/docs/getting-started.md

 <span class="blue">└</span>
 </pre>

 <div class="note">If you have multiple workspaces on Observable, you’ll be prompted to chose a workspace before creating a project.
-And if you’ve previously deployed projects to your chosen workspace, you can chose to deploy to an existing project, overwriting its existing contents.</div>
+And if you’ve previously deployed projects to your chosen workspace, you can chose to deploy to an existing project, overwriting its contents.</div>

 When creating a new project, you need to specify a <i>slug</i> which — together with your workspace username — determines the URL of your project.
 The slug is a short identifier consisting of lowercase letters, numbers, and hyphens.
 By default, Framework will suggest a slug based on your project’s title.